 Maybe Someday is another adult academic contemporary romance where the hero and heroine share their perspectives.
 The story follows Sydney and Ridge.
 Sydney finds out that her boyfriend of two years has been cheating on her with her best friend and roommate.
 So right away, she moves out with Ridge, who lives across the street from her and only knows.
 Once she’s living there, she will become good friends with Ridge.
 But Sydney will start to be attracted to him, and he will be attracted to her.

-There’s going to be a friendship slash more than a friendship that’s going to form between the two.
+There will be a friendship slash more than a friendship that will form between the two.
 Either way, you’re answering a lot of very hard-to-talk-about questions.
-What should people do when they’re in a tough situation about cheating?
+What should people do when they’re in a challenging situation about cheating?

 So, It’s a very grey area book, and I still don’t know how I feel about it morally, even though it was amazing.
 The story sounds confusing, but I don’t want to say too much more because it’s a spoiler.
 If you are not a huge fan of cheating, then maybe don’t read this.
 Overall, it was a great book, with a double perspective and angsty relationship.